stratosphereips/AIVPN/docs/source/configuration.rst

       will store their log files.
 Note: if the root directory (/logs) is changed, the docker-compose.yml file will also need to be updated to reflect that change.
+    * STORAGE: this configuration specifies where the user data will be stored, including packet captures, network logs, and incident reports.
     * IMAP: this section contains the credentials for the email address to be used to receive automated email VPN requests and send back the VPN profiles for users to connect.
 Note: we recommend to use a dedicated email account and not your personal account to run this service.
-    * STORAGE: this configuration specifies where the user data will be stored, including packet captures, network logs, and incident reports.
+    * TELEGRAM: this section contains the credentials for the telegram bot that will receive VPN requests.
+The configuration also includes the start and waiting messages that will be sent back to the users.
     * OPENVPN: this section gives the OpenVPN module the basic information needed to run the VPN service.
+    * WIREGUARD: this section gives the WireGuard VPN module the basic information needed to run the VPN service.
+    * NOVPN: this section gives the unencrypted OpenVPN module the basic information needed to run the VPN service.
     * AIVPN: this section provides application level configurations, including when profiles expire, maximum profiles per account, etc.